UNICEFECAR/parenting-app-bebbo-mobile/README.md

 pod install
 ```
 Before running iOS App on Device, necessary certificate setup from Apple developer account is required.
 After each time pod install, copy [CP-User] [RNFB] Core Configuration && [CP-User] [RNFB] Crashlytics Configuration in each target’s build phases if missing from main target (ParentBuddyApp).
-In Project use below targets.
-Project Target is only for mac users.
+You can use the below targets.

   **Project Target:**
    1. ParentBuddyApp - Bebbo Production target